roman-milk/roman-milk.github.io/a-super-heros-slut.md

+===

- ****** A Super Hero's Slut Ch.
-04 ****** byJust_Plain_Bob© While Peter waited for Kraven to return with the brochure of the Kraven The Hunter Wild Life Foundation he wondered if maybe he wasn't over-reacting.
+While Peter waited for Kraven to return with the brochure of the Kraven The Hunter Wild Life Foundation he wondered if maybe he wasn't over-reacting.
 Kraven's aims were good ones and the man did sound sincere.
 If it wasn't for the Spider Sense he could have bought into what Kraven had said.
 On the one hand his Spider Sense had never been wrong, but that wasn't to say that there couldn't be a first time.
 What if the man was sincere and prison had turned him around?
 What if the Spider Sense was just some residual from their last encounter.
 Should he give the man the benefit of the doubt?
 He really didn't have an answer to that question.

  Had Peter the x-ray vision of Superman and could he have seen through the two walls that currently separated him from Kraven he would have had no problem answering that question.
 Kraven had the legs of Peter's wife up on his shoulders and he was ramming his cock into her accommodating cunt.
 Andy and Joe were kneeling on the bed on either side of her head and Mary Jane was alternating between their cocks.
 MJ felt Andy's cock start to throb and she locked her lips around it and reached a hand up to caress his balls and when he spurted it hit the back of her throat and she swallowed it down.
 She held him in her mouth until he was soft and then she let his dick fall from her lips and turned her head to take on Joe'' cock.